top of page

 More recently, her musical selections have ranged from the classical—like Giselle Act II by Adolphe Adam in Ballet Noir (2021 and 2023)—to the eclectic cabaret/burlesque soundscape of In Flagrante (2011), featuring music by Klaus Waldeck, Laurie Anderson, Andrew Keoghan, Nick Cave and David Lynch.
 In Flagrante toured internationally (Edinburgh Fringe, the Seychelles, Melbourne) and across New Zealand, with a sell-out season in 2022 at the Auckland Live Cabaret Festival.

 MJ has also had a significant impact as a teacher.
 In the early years, she taught Cunningham Technique to the Limbs dancers and collaborated with Mark Baldwin MBE (former director of Rambert Dance Company, UK) on her early works.
-She gave Douglas Wright his first professional job with Limbs in 1980 and has mentored numerous New Zealand dance artists, including Kilda Northcott, Debra McCulloch, and Taiaroa Royal.
-Today, she continues to teach a Ballet Basics class and an advanced level contemporary ballet class, sharing her deep technical knowledge and finely honed sense of musicality and performance.
+She gave Douglas Wright his first professional job with Limbs in 1980 and has mentored numerous New Zealand dance artists, including Kilda Northcott, Debra McCulloch, Shona McCullagh and Taiaroa Royal.
+Today, she continues to teach a Ballet Basics class and an advanced level (Open) contemporary ballet class, sharing her deep technical knowledge and finely honed sense of musicality and performance.

 Storytelling and her pop art sensibility is a cornerstone of MJ’s choreographic voice and in this has worked extensively with her husband and creative partner Phil O’Reilly in the development and realisation.
 Her works often carry strong narratives, contributing to the wide audience that Limbs Dance Company drew in.
 Introducing to many, for the first time, the experience of dance in the social mainstream while maintaining her avant-garde credentials.
 This narrative focus continued with works such as Games, Saga, the 1990 Commonwealth Games Opening Ceremony, Jean Batten – the Ballet, A4/Adam and Eve Revisited, Ballet Noir, and In Flagrante.